ITC515 Professional Programming Practice (8)

 Where differences exist between the Handbook and the SAL, the SAL should be taken as containing the correct subject offering details.

 Not available to students who have completed ITC205 Professional Programming Practice.|

 |ITC205 ||ITC205 Similar Content |

 |Upon successful completion of this subject, students should:|

-- be able to demonstrate autonomy, expert judgement, adaptability, and responsibility in applying specialised and technical knowledge and skills to professional programming practice;
+- be able to demonstrate autonomy, expert judgement, adaptability, and responsibility in applying specialised and technical knowledge and skills in the use of version control systems as part of professional programming practice;

 - be able to synthesise complex information regarding the purpose and limitations of software testing in order to generate, design and implement an appropriate suite of software tests to support the complete system development life cycle;

 - be able to critically analyse software programs and apply theories of debugging together with specialised and technical skills to generate solutions to complex debugging problems;

 - be able to work effectively in a team environment.